Birds of Prey

 ‘And were you spotted?’

-The brothers hawk taste fear in their beaks.
-They swallow it in awkward unison, the sound of the gulp not inaudible.
+The brothers hawk taste fear writhing in their beaks.
+They swallow it in awkward unison, making a loud gulp.

 Jemcis processes this, peering skywards as she does.
 She makes no attempt to hide this peering.
 ‘And then you returned?’

-Another side-eyed glance shared by the brothers hawk.
+Another side-eyed glance goes shared by the brothers hawk.
 The blood of the red-tailed queen boils.

 ‘Enough stalling, send it!’

-‘We made a detour, my queen,’ sends Scartail, ‘to the forests of the Wanaque Reservoir, far past where the giants settle.
-The food is ample there and the skies are unguarded, it seems to be the land of the free.
+‘We made a detour, my queen,’ sends Scartail, ‘to the forests of the wildlands, far past where the giants settle.
+The food is ample there and the skies are unguarded, it seems to be a land of splendor.
 We could likely flock there today without retribution if we move swiftly enough.
-The opportunity may n–’
+The opportunity may nev–’

 ‘You disobeyed me, then.’
-The queen peers to the sky again and the channel closes for a moment, or rather narrows.
-The brothers hawk, more aware of the change than oblivious to it, splay their feathers in a show of nervous aggression, a poor show, one not taken kindly by their queen.
+The queen peers to the sky again and the channel closes for a moment, or rather it narrows.
+The brothers hawk, more aware of the change than oblivious to it, splay their flight feathers in a show of nervous aggression.
+It’s a poor show, one not taken kindly by their queen.

 It’s now High Queen Jemcis who smirks dirtily, and the brothers hawk begin to hear the message.
-To drive it home, she sends, ‘Beuto has passed through the great transition, my scouts, and not long after he sent you off.’
+To drive it home, she sends, ‘The old Snake Eater has passed through the great transition, and not long after he sent you off.’

-The two scout hawks go still upon receiving this thought, their blood cooling as the evening does the same.
+The hawk scouts go still upon receiving this thought, their blood growing chilled as the evening does the same.
 For a moment – a long, breathless moment – neither send a thing.
-They merely perch there on that rock, that plateaued crag overlooking the sourceflow of the Wanaque Reservoir, as their brains spin and a bleak ooze of mourning rises from their heavy hearts.
+They merely perch there on that flat-topped rock, that plateaued crag hanging high above the source of the Monksville and Wanaque Reservoirs, as their brains spin and a bleak ooze of mourning puts weight in their hearts.
 They did not love King Beuto, the old king didn’t even love himself, but he led them from the impoverished hell that was Green Turtle Pond.
 Though the food supply around the river is short in current cycles, it was not always like this.
-King Beuto brought them from starvation into splendor, even if that splendor did not last; he deserves to be mourned.
+Beuto brought them from starvation into splendor, even though that splendor did not last long; he deserves to be mourned.
 He deserves a ceremony to see him off, at the very least.
-A vultric Rite of Remembrance would do quite nicely, but that could never happen.
-Not after what happened before Green Turtle Pond.
+A vultric Rite of Renewal, mayhap, but that could never happen.
+Would never happen.
+Not after what happened before the hawks flocked Green Turtle Pond.

 The extended silence puts Jemcis on edge.
 She lifts from the nest and flaps wing twice – once to go airborne and once to soften her landing.
-Between those flaps, she executes a swift glide with talons drawn and primed and clips the wing of Mousetalon, then doubles back.
+Between those flaps, she executes a swift glide and roll with her talons drawn and clips the wing of Mousetalon.
 The scout hawk is pushed back but lands on one knee – Scartail doesn’t dare look, even as his brother begins to chwirk in pain.
 Above, the circling hawk watches as the last fragment of daylight is swallowed up by the encroaching starpool.
-He watches it all with eyes almost as hungry as the bottomless pit in his chest.
+He watches it all with eyes as hungry as the bottomless pit in his chest.

 As if nothing happened, Jemcis sends, ‘So, they have guards stationed across the Northern Leg in positions hidden to the flying eye, guards primed to pursue… how did you return?’

-‘Through The Sticks and up the river, My Liege,’ Scartail sends, his talons clenched tightly, scoring white streaks into the crag.
+‘Via the Wanaque River, my queen,’ Scartail sends, his talons clenched tightly.
+White streaks are scored into the crag.
 ‘Just as instructed.’

 ‘And you were not chased?’